canorve/GALFITools/docs/Ellipse.md

 **ranx**: constant that multiplies the range of the x axis to increase/decrease *or* it can be used as xmin-xmax to change range

-**rany**: constant that multiplies the range of the y axis to increase/decrease range *or* it can be used as ymin-ymax to change range.
+**rany**: constant that multiplies the range of the y axis to increase/decrease it *or* it can be used as ymin-ymax to change range.

 **noplot**: the code creates images but do not display them.